 Group policy users: perfect for businesses and companies who want to send invoices to clients/customers.

-Individual policy users: perfect for contractors, personal business owners, anyone who want to send invoices to clients/customers.
+Individual policy users: perfect for contractors, personal business owners, or anyone who wants to send invoices to clients/customers.

 Set up invoicing on your policy

-Invoice settings can be found on the Invoices page of a Group or Individual policy.
+Invoice settings can be found on the Invoices page of a Group or Individual policy via:

-• Group policy at Settings > Policies > Group > [Policy Name] > Invoices
+• Settings > Policies > Group > [Policy Name] > Invoices

-• Individual policy at Settings > Policies > Individual > [Policy Name] > Invoices
+• Settings > Policies > Individual > [Policy Name] > Invoices

 What are each of these options for and how do you use them?
 Let's take a look.